How to Become a Medical Records Technician

 If you would like to gain the necessary education to become a medical records technician, we highly recommend that you check out our free School Finder Tool located HERE.

 Salaries vary depending on education, experience and geographical location.
-The average wage of MRTs in 2011 was between $29,000 and $33,000; however salaries ranged from as low as $21,240 to as high as $53,430.
+According to the Bureau of Labor Statistics, the average wage of MRTs in 2013 was $37,710; salaries ranged from as low as $22,700 to as high as $57,320.
 MRTs with higher salaries were most often found in states located in coastal regions as well as in the northern sections of the US.
 Regardless of geography, jobs with hospitals and the government generally pay better than doctors’ practices or extended care facilities.

-Positions for MRTs are expected to increase by nearly 20% in the coming decade.
+The Bureau of Labor Statistics expects positions for MRTs to increase by 22% between 2012 and 2022.
 The current and ongoing push for doctors and hospitals to adopt electronic health records (EHR) supports this trend.
 Persons with specialized coding knowledge and/or documented leadership skills will generally be in the greatest demand.

 Also, check out our Health Careers page for more career guides.